CulturesSupports/CulturesSupports/README.md

 ## Stopp Terror Manifestations

 - Dont Involve in Violence
-- Dont Involve in Radical
+- Dont Involve in Radical Practices
 - Dont Involve with Preassure
 - Dont Involve with FEAR
 - Dont Involve Afraid
 - Dont Involve Hinder Your Self
+- Dont Involve into Terror
+- Dont Involve into Hating

 --------------

 Belive in Your Self as You Are